Marc D. Angel: Family

-In a 2009 interview he stated that he and his wife Gilda Angel "have three children and six grandchildren".
+In a 2009 interview he stated that he and his wife Gilda Angel "have three children and six grandchildren".He is the father of Rabbi Hayyim Angel.
+His wife Gilda passed away on June 3, 2025.

 Institute for Jewish Ideas and Ideals

 In October 2007, Angel founded the Institute for Jewish Ideas and Ideals is a New York-based non-profit organization committed to advancing a culturally diverse and intellectually rational Jewish Orthodoxy.
 The Institute disseminates its particular vision through the publication of articles, and books as well as the hosting and promotion of lectures.
 Hayyim Angel, Angel's son, is National Scholar of the institute.